sulu/SuluCommunityBundle/Resources/doc/1-installation.md

 ## Clear cache

-That the new config is loaded the caches need to be cleared:
+In order to use the new configuration, the caches need to be cleared:

 ```bash
 php bin/adminconsole cache:clear